rich-at-thinkful/ft-curric-gists/fundamentals/function-drills-2.md

 * If `num` is finite and negative it should log out 'To negative infinity'.
 * If `num` is zero it should log out 'Staying home'.

+Try the same function with a switch statement.

 ## Cracking the code

 A code has been invented which replaces each character in a sentence with a five letter word.
 The first letter of each encoded word determines which of the remaining four characters contains the decoded character according to this table: